ey92/notes/1101/1101vocab.md

 **pragmatics** - study of how context affects language use, whether or not it is by chance in a context and how the context affects the utterance's meaning or interpretation

-**lexicon** - mental repository of linguistic information about words and other lexical expressions, including their form and meaning and their morphological and syntactic properties;part of mental lexicon, including entries that capture relevant properties of lexical expressions
+**lexicon** - mental repository of linguistic information about words and other lexical expressions, including their form and meaning and their morphological and syntactic properties; part of mental lexicon, including entries that capture relevant properties of lexical expressions

 **language acquisition** - process by which children acquire lexicon and grammatical rules of language